 Tip # 1: Become objective to (and know) the culture that has you and your people

-Culture is the unspoken attitude, beliefs, values, rules and identity that facilitates the current actions, behaviours, systems, process and and functioning of the collective (team or organisation).
+Culture is the unspoken collective attitude, beliefs, values, rules and identity, shaped by the past, that facilitates the current actions, behaviours, systems, processes, and functioning of the collective (team or organisation).

 If you want to know what the current culture is, you must first separate yourself from it and become objective to it.

 This enables you to move from subjectivity (the dance floor) to objectivity (the balcony).